 The mission of the UAB Career Center to engage and empower members of the UAB community through meaningful career and experiential learning opportunities, to revolutionize the future of work.
-Nearly 7,000 employers use the UAB Career Center to connect with students through job postings, on-campus interviews, information sessions, and career events via our online recruiting system HireABlazer.
+Over 10,000 employers use the UAB Career Center to connect with students.
 The UAB Career Center hosts a number of events throughout the year to further connect students and employers, including career fairs, employer meet-ups, and on-campus interviews.

 Disability Support Services

 Disability Support Services (DSS), located in the Hill Student Center, serves as the central campus resource for students with disabilities.
 The goal of DSS is to provide a physically and educationally accessible university environment that ensures an individual is viewed on the basis of ability, not disability.
 DSS staff members work individually with students to determine appropriate accommodations.
 To be eligible for services, students need to complete an application, submit documentation of their disability and meet with our counseling staff.

 1400 University Blvd., Hill 103

 Birmingham, AL 35294

 The mission of the UAB Office of Education Abroad (UABEA) is to administer, establish, and send UAB students on high-quality education abroad opportunities to prepare them for success in the globalized world.